-The work of the historian Richard J. Evans is of particular interest in understanding the events that led to the postwar circumstances that The Third Man (1949) references.
-A post highlighting the latter historian’s trilogy of studies related to Nazi Germany is entitled:
+The historian Richard J. Evans aptly outlines events that led to circumstances that The Third Man (1949) references.
+A previous post highlighting Evans’ trilogy of studies related to Nazi Germany is entitled:

-The topic of espionage is also discussed in In Search of The Third Man (2000); a relevant post in this regard is:
+The topic of espionage is also discussed in In Search of The Third Man (2000); a relevant post is entitled:

-A recent local history that I’ve put together – History of Long Branch (Toronto) – DRAFT 4 – outlines a typical instances where incorrect dates have been circulated, and continue to circulate, when one writer repeats uncritically some assertion that some other writer of local history has made.
+A local history that I’ve put together – History of Long Branch (Toronto) – outlines typical instances where incorrect dates have been circulated, and continue to circulate, when one writer repeats uncritically some assertion that some other writer of local history has made.